 Be warned, though, that if you claim an exemption, you'll have no income tax withheld from your paycheck and you may owe taxes when you file your return.
 You might be hit with an underpayment penalty, too.

 An exemption is also good for only one year — so you have to reclaim it each year.
-If you were exempt in 2022 and wanted to reclaim your exemption for 2023, you have to submit a new Form W-4 by February 15, 2023.

 Although the tax withholding system is designed to produce the most accurate withholding possible (i.e., low tax payment or refund when you file your return), you can tweak your W-4 form to generate a refund (or larger refund) if that's what you really want.
 Simply add an additional amount on Line 4(c) for "extra withholding."
 That will increase your income tax withholding, reduce the amount of your paycheck and either jack up your refund or reduce any amount of tax you owe when you file your tax return.

 If you have a specific refund amount in mind, let the IRS's Tax Withholding Estimator tell you how much to put down on Line 4(c).
 You can even download a W-4 form with the appropriate amount preloaded on Line 4(c).